SALE! Use code blackfriday for 40% off everything!

 How is a Video Formulated?

-We have seen that a digital image is made up of pixels, with each pixel being characterised by its spatial coordinates inside the image space, and its intensity or gray level value.
+We have seen that a digital image comprises pixels, with each pixel characterized by its spatial coordinates inside the image space and its intensity or gray level value.

-In describing digital video we shall be adding in an extra dimension, t, which denotes time.
-The reason for doing so is that digital video is, in fact, made up of digital images that are sequentially displayed in rapid succession across a period of time.
+In describing digital video, we shall add an extra dimension, t, which denotes time.
+The reason for doing so is that digital video comprises digital images sequentially displayed in rapid succession across a period.
 Within the context of video, we shall be referring to these images as image frames.
 The rate at which frames are displayed in succession is referred to as frame rate and is measured in frames per second, or FPS in short.

 Hence, if we had to pick an image frame out of a grayscale video at a specific time instance, t, we would describe it by the function, I(x, y, t), which now includes a temporal dimension.